SouthForkResearch/CHaMP_Survey_Project_Export/docs/workflow.md

 ## Download Data

 1. Make sure `CHaMP Automation` repo is pulled and any dependencies are up to date.
+   > Make sure Sitka API credentials are set.
+Contact Kelly or Matt for help on this.
 2. Create a folder to store downloaded data.
 3. Open an OSGEO command line window
 4. Run `python APIDownload_byType.py` with the following parameters: